mrmop/IGX/readme.md

 ## What is IGX?
 IGX stands for Instant Games Extension, it is basically a replacement object for the Facebook Instant Games FBInstant object which enables developers to:
 <ul>
-<li>Deploy games created that use the <a href="https://developers.facebook.com/docs/games/instant-games">Facebook Instant Games API</a> to the web and beyond with little to no code changes</li>
+<li>Deploy games created that use the <a href="https://developers.facebook.com/docs/games/instant-games">Facebook Instant Games API</a> to the web and mobile with little to no code changes</li>
+<li>Deploy HTML5 web games to mobile</li>
+<li>Provide a common API across web portals</li>
 <li>Build instant game features into existing games before deploying to the Instant Games platform, saving valuable time and money</li>
 <li>Bolster the existing Instant Games platform with new features via FBInstant.ext, such as real time user to user communication</li>
 </ul>

 ## Why IGX?
-IGX was created to enable developers to maximise their development time and money.
-It's difficult and time consuming to port games to Instant Games taking into consideration platform features, but its also more difficult to port games from Instant Games to web because so many features are lost without considerable back-end work to replace them.
+IGX was created to enable HTML5 and Facebook Instant Game developers to maximise their development time and money.
+It's difficult and time consuming to port games to Instant Games taking into consideration platform features, but its also more difficult to port games from Instant Games to web and mobile because so many features are lost without considerable back-end work to replace them.
 IGX attempts to replace some features that the IG platform provides to enable the developer to retain as much functionality as possible.

+With the aid of Unity, IGX has evolved into an easy to use solution that enables web developers to put their web games and apps onto mobile platforms such as Android and iOS.

 ## What features are available?
 The following features are available: